 EVs in Retirement Communities

 Currently, 5% of American retirees live in retirement communities, but the number is constantly growing.
-According to MarketWatch, one of the most popular new options is The Villages in Florida, an active retirement community, the polar opposite of a nursing home, in which people live in houses close to each other so they can take part in the same activities and make friends, but are still 100% independent.
+MarketWatch writes about one of the most popular new options which is an active retirement community, the polar opposite of a nursing home.
+In these communities, people live in houses close to each other so they can take part in the same activities and make friends, but are still 100% independent.

 Retirement communities today are more like college dorms than dead ends.
 The average home price here is $200,000-$500,000, making it far more accessible than Palm Springs or Scottsdale, AZ, where wealthy retirees often choose to move.